Tag

 **According to the CVSS metric, the attack vector is local (AV:L).
 Why does the CVE title indicate that this is a remote code execution?** The word **Remote** in the title refers to the location of the attacker.
 This type of exploit is sometimes referred to as Arbitrary Code Execution (ACE).
 The attack itself is carried out locally.
 This means an attacker or victim needs to execute code from the local machine to exploit the vulnerability.

-Weak authentication in Windows Installer allows an authorized attacker to elevate privileges locally.
+Improper link resolution before file access ('link following') in Microsoft Teams allows an authorized attacker to elevate privileges locally.